Visconti Castle (Jerago): History

 Probably the site was fortified since the Early Middle Ages.
-The current castle date back at least to the 12th century, as suggested by the nearby church of San James with its 10th-century frescos.
+The current castle dates back at least to the 12th century, as suggested by the nearby church of San James with its 10th-century frescos.

 Since the 13th century, the castle and the lands subject to it are attested as a Visconti property.
 In the 14th century, after divisions among heirs, the estate passed to the Visconti di Jerago, a collateral branch of the Visconti that resided permanently in the castle.

 Albeit a minor branch of the Visconti house, the Visconti di Jerago gained some prominence from marriage to personalities of the 15th century.
 Antonia Visconti di Jerago married the condottiero Francesco Bussone da Carmagnola.
 One generation later, Elisabetta married Cicco Simonetta, a statesman of the Duchy of Milan and first secretary of Francesco Sforza.
 Bernabò and Gaspare, son of Azzone, brothers of Elisabetta, divided their inheritance in 1493.
 The deed of their property division contains the first detailed description of the castle: U-shaped and closed on one side by a simple wall.
 The castle was later enlarged and closed to the north with a new wing, receiving the current quadrilateral shape.

 With the extinction of the Visconti di Jerago, in the 18th century, the castle passed to members of the Bossi family, who accentuated its characteristic as an elegant residence.
 They opened doors and windows and arranged a terraced garden downhill to the south.